USDA to Offer Disaster Assistance to Pennsylvania Growers

 “Our farmers cannot control the weather, but Washington can make sure they are not left to shoulder these losses alone,” Bresnahan says.
 “The April freeze devastated orchards and specialty crop producers across Pennsylvania, and this declaration will help get critical relief to the growers who keep our communities fed and our agricultural economy strong.
 I’m grateful to Secretary Rollins for working with us to deliver support for Pennsylvania farmers.”

-This natural disaster declaration allows the USDA’s Farm Service Agency (FSA) to extend much-needed emergency credit to producers recovering from natural disasters through emergency loans.
-Emergency loans can be used to meet various recovery needs, including the replacement of essential items, reorganization of a farming operation or to refinance certain debts.
+This declaration allows USDA’s Farm Service Agency to extend much-needed emergency credit to producers recovering from natural disasters through emergency loans, which can be used to meet various recovery needs, including the replacement of essential items, reorganization of a farming operation or the refinancing of certain debts.
 FSA will review the loans based on the extent of losses, security available and repayment ability.

 The Packer logo (567x120)